Health district: In-person, drive-in commencements not allowed for any Yakima County schools

 Other districts

 Ibach said after the health district sent out state guidelines on commencement plans, Yakima Health District told districts to contact them if they desired help in planning.
-He said the health district had received calls from and worked with all districts in the county except Toppenish, Wapato and East Valley.
+He said the health district had received calls from and worked with all districts in the county except Toppenish and Wapato.

 On Wednesday, Kevin Chase, superintendent of Educational Service District 105, an agency that provides support for regional school districts, sent out an email to all area superintendents and principals to reiterate drive-in or in-person ceremonies are not allowed in Yakima County, Ibach said.